irrelevant2021/Irrelevant-Manual/amber/README.md

 ## note
+1. `conda install mamba -c conda-forge`, mamba is great!
-1.check your version of cuda, `nvcc -V`, before`conda install -c conda-forge openmm cudatoolkit=1x.x` would be useful!
+2. check your version of cuda, `nvcc -V`, before`conda install -c conda-forge openmm cudatoolkit=1x.x` would be useful!
-2.you can change your MD parameters at 123.sh(mainly), mmgbsa.in and MD_amber_openmm.py.
+3. you can change your MD parameters at 123.sh(mainly), mmgbsa.in and MD_amber_openmm.py.